Aaryan6/3d-book/README.md

 - **UI Libraries**: page-flip for 3D book effect
 - **Styling**: SCSS with custom animations

+## Key Features

-## Image Style Consistency
+### Image Style Consistency

-All generated images now follow these guidelines:
+All generated images follow a unified theme:
-- **Style**: Cartoon illustration, children's book art
-- **Not Realistic**: Explicitly excludes photographic/realistic styles
-- **Color Palette**: Bright, colorful, child-friendly
+- **Style**: Watercolor illustration with soft pastel colors
+- **Character Consistency**: Same appearance, clothes, and features across all pages
-- **Artistic Approach**: Hand-drawn look, whimsical, digital painting style
+- **Artistic Approach**: Hand-painted feel with clean outlines and rounded proportions
+- **Quality Control**: Avoids text, distortions, or photorealistic elements

+### Data Persistence
+- **Auto-Save**: Stories automatically save to localStorage
+- **Resume Reading**: Reload the page to continue where you left off
+- **Clear Data**: Use "New Story" button to clear saved data and start fresh

+### Mobile Experience
+- **Responsive Design**: Optimized layouts for all screen sizes
+- **Text Visibility**: Story text clearly visible alongside illustrations on mobile
+- **Touch Navigation**: Smooth page flipping on touch devices

-This ensures a cohesive visual experience throughout the storybook.
+This ensures a cohesive, professional storybook experience across all devices.